Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 It is sick, man.

-And he's like, Yeah, Ukraine.
+And he's like, yeah, Ukraine.

-And I was like, I said you're not crazy.
+And I was like, I said you.

-Someone else just do this for me because I'm tired of hearing about this crap.
+I was about to start laughing, but I was just like, man, someone else just do this for me because I'm tired of hearing about this crap.

-Don't get me wrong, like war is hell for everybody involved.
+War is hell for everybody involved.

 Of course.

-But it's uh it's a globalist manufactured war, dude.
+It's a globalist manufactured war, dude.

 It's not even like what people think it is either.

-So the money was going through like four steps from DOD contract through metabiota and all the way back into Joe's pocket because he shared a bank account with Hunter.
+So the money was going through like four steps from DOD contract through Metabiota and all the way back into Joe's pocket because he shared a bank account with Hunter.

-Wow, so it was literally just laundering DOD contracts through labs in Ukraine as cash.
+So it was literally just laundering DOD contracts through labs in Ukraine as cash.

-Like you see, you know, senators only make 174,000 a year.
+Like, you know, senators only make $174,000 a year.

-Like why how is how does how does the Biden family live like that?
+Like, how is how does how does the Biden family live like that?

-And he smokes crack.
+Andy smokes crack.

 Yeah, and doesn't get in trouble.

-He had an inappropriate sexual relationship with his 12-year-old niece and didn't get in trouble with that, and it's documented on text, and Jill and Joe knew about it, and they didn't do anything about it, which is illegal in Delaware to know that a child is being abused and not report it.
+And Jill and Joe knew about it and they didn't do anything about it, which is illegal in Delaware to know that a child is being abused and not report it.

-And they're laundering tax money through these contracts, and they're running the same thing right now.
+And they're laundering tax money through these contracts.

 Yeah.